There are a number of reasons to hot process soap. Hopefully this “How to Hot Process Soap Video Tutorial” will answer a lot of your questions.

 - Texture the top as desired.

 - When it is cool and hard, remove and cut.
-It will continue to harden as it ages, but it can be used immediately.
+It will continue to harden as it cools, but it can be used immediately.

 33 Comments